jerecane/jerecane/README.md

 - 👋 Hi, I’m Jeremias.
 - 👀 I’m interested in mobile apps and web security.
-- 🌱 I’m currently learning C, JavaScript, Python.
+- 🌱 I’m currently learning C.
 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me jerecane@hotmail.com